Ebenezer Akwanga: Assassination attempts

 The government of Cameroon has attempted to eliminate Akwanga on several occasions; in Buea, Southern Cameroons by poison in 2003, in Lagos, Nigeria in 2005 with at least three attempts by Cameroonian agents, and in South Africa in 2012 with a murder and kidnapping plot.

 Ambazonia campaign

 The October 2017 Ambazonia Declaration of Independence resulted in Akwanga revitalizing and arming SOCADEF (Southern Cameroons Defense Force) as a self-defense force.
 According to International Crisis Group, SOCADEF, is one of the largest armed units operating in Ambazonia.
-Akwanga has also been extremely active on the diplomatic front with appearances noted in Ghana, South Africa, Malawi, and many other places on behalf of Ambazonia.